 If your pet is coming to us for a sedated/anesthetic procedure, there’s just a couple things to remember.
-First, make sure you don’t give breakfast or any other food after 10pm the night before surgery.
-Water is always allowed, however.
+First, make sure you don’t give breakfast or any other food after midnight the night before surgery.
+Water is always allowed.
 The second thing is it’s important to have your pet here between 8:30 and 9:00 am.
 Pick-up is between 3:30 and 4:30 pm same day; no overnight stays required!

-Dr. Johner likes to wait until a patient is 6 months old before spaying or neutering.
+Dr. Johner recommends waiting until a patient is at least 6 months old before spaying or neutering.

 We understand the burden finances can place and we are happy to accept Care Credit.
 You can apply by going to Carecredit.com.
-We do not offer in-house financing at this time; but if funds are tight, feel free to alert any of our caring staff and we can attempt to budget accordingly.
+We do not offer in-house financing at this time; however, we do accept pre-payments to help with budgeting.

 If you’re not noticing any abnormalities with your pet, then we will only need to see them once a year for their annual exam.

-We are happy to provide care for dogs and cats, but we have been known to trim guinea pig toenails!
+We are happy to provide care for dogs and cats, but we have been known to trim guinea pig, turtle, and bird toenails!